 Battle of Britain

-The Battle of Britain is also known in German as the Luftschlacht um Großbritannien or Luftschlacht um England took place from July 10th 1940 to October 31st 1940 by the German Luftwaffe against the United Kingdom.
-The primary objective of the Luftwaffe was to gain air superiority over the Royal Air Force (RAF) and would be the first major war campaign to be fought entirely by air forces of opposing nations prior to that date.
-The primary targets at the beginning of the German offensive would be shipping centers and convoys located in places such as Portsmouth, England with targets later shifting to RAF airfields and infrastructure.
+The Battle of Britain, also known in German as the Luftschlacht um Großbritannien or Luftschlacht um England, occurred from July 10th, 1940, to October 31st, 1940, by the German Luftwaffe against the United Kingdom.
+The primary objective of the Luftwaffe was to gain air superiority over the Royal Air Force (RAF) and would be the first major war campaign to be fought entirely by air forces of opposing nations before that date.
+At the beginning of the German offensive, the primary targets would be shipping centers and convoys in places such as Portsmouth, England, with targets later shifting to RAF airfields and infrastructure.
 Later in the campaign, the Luftwaffe would target ground factories, infrastructure, and civilian targets used for terror bombing tactics.

 Why Did the Battle of Britain Occur?

-After the Dunkirk evacuation occurred and the French surrendered on June 22nd, 1940, Adolf Hitler became focused on invading the Soviet Union.
+After the Dunkirk evacuation occurred and the French surrendered on June 22nd, 1940, Adolf Hitler focused on invading the Soviet Union.
 He believed that the British would quickly come to terms and did not make the invasion of Great Britain a priority at the time.
 Despite the UK Foreign Secretary, Lord Halifax, preferring a negotiated peace with Germany, the new British Prime Minister Winston Churchill, refused to consider an armistice with Hitler.
-On July 11th, Grand Admiral Erich Raeder, Commander-in-Chief of the Kriegsmarine told Hitler than an eventual invasion of Great Britain would require full air superiority and should only be considered as a last resort with many of the German Navy ships being sunk during the Norwegian Campaign.
-Less than a week later, Hitler ordered the preparation of a plan to invade Britain that he hoped would frighten the country into coming to the peace table.
-All preparations were to be completed by August and resulted in the Battle of Britain commencing in July of that year.
+On July 11th, Grand Admiral Erich Raeder, Commander-in-Chief of the Kriegsmarine, told Hitler that an eventual invasion of Great Britain would require complete air superiority and should only be considered a last resort with many of the German Navy ships being sunk during the Norwegian Campaign.
+Less than a week later, Hitler prepared a plan to invade Britain that would frighten the country into coming to the peace table.
+All preparations were to be completed by August and resulting in the Battle of Britain commencing in July of that year.

 Battle of Britain Commanders